-You might consider using push-fit fitting for a quick repair on PVC pipe.
+You might consider using push-fit fittings for a quick repair on PVC pipe.
 Push-fit fittings are an easy alternative to traditional solvent-glued fittings for use in PVC installations and repairs.
-While they can also be used for other types of plumbing pipe, including copper and CPVC, they are especially useful for PVC irrigation pipes and are now readily available in many hardware and home improvement stores.
+While they can also be used for other types of plumbing pipes, including copper and CPVC, they are especially useful for PVC irrigation pipes and are now readily available in many hardware and home improvement stores.

-There are various advantages to using PVC push-fit fittings.
-For starters, there is absolutely no solvent glue required for installation, so you have one less thing to purchase.
+Some prefer poly pipe, but there are various advantages to using PVC push-fit fittings.
+For starters, there is no solvent glue required for installation, so you have one less thing to purchase.
 Also, no glue means there is no drying time, which will save you time on the job.
 Unlike traditional glued PVC fittings, you can install push-fit fittings when the pipes are wet, so long as the pipes are clean, which can be a huge advantage in situations where the water does not shut off completely.

 Now let us take a look at some common questions and concerns regarding PVC push-fit fittings.

-A. Push-fit fittings have metal barbs that allow one-way pipe access.
-The end of the pipe is pushed in and then the barbs grip the surface of the pipe and hold on so that it cannot be pulled back out.
+Push-fit fittings have metal barbs that allow one-way pipe access.
+The end of the pipe is pushed in, and then the barbs grip the surface of the pipe and hold on so that it cannot be pulled back out.

-Q. Can they be used with water in the pipe?
+Can push-fit fittings be installed with water in the pipe?

-A. The PSI and water temperature thresholds vary for PVC fittings.
+The PSI and water temperature thresholds vary for PVC fittings.
 Check for manufacturer specifications and usage when you purchase fittings.
-If a fitting is labeled for irrigation use only, it is likely to meet the same usage specifications as other PVC irrigation fittings, but it never hurts to double check.
+If a fitting is labeled for irrigation use only, it is likely to meet the same usage specifications as other PVC irrigation fittings, but it never hurts to double-check.

 What sizes do push-fit fittings come in?